barsanuphe/librariansync/README.md

 ## LibrarianSync

 This is the part that generates the Kindle collections from a json file.
-It can be used completely independantly of librarian.py, provided the collections.json file is correct (see example later) and in the correct location (inside the **extensions** folder on the Kindle).
+It can be used completely independently of librarian.py, provided the json file is correct (see example later) and in the correct location (inside the **extensions** folder on the Kindle).

 ### Requirements